mtigas/django-medusa/docs/TUTORIAL-01.markdown

-# The "hello world" of Django static websites
+# Tutorial 1: The "hello world" of Django static websites

 ## Preliminaries